jtza8/resource-tree/README.md

 full-stop truncated and all spaces and underscores replaced with a hyphen.
 All directories turn into branches when `LOAD-PATH` is called with the recursive flag set to `T` (set by default).
-The same "path-name to keyword" methodology is applies to directories.
+The same "path-name to keyword" methodology is applied to directories.

     (defun load-image (file-name)
       (unless (string= "png" (pathname-type file-name))